 - 1. Identify risk and threat in the workplace and respond appropriately to them - 2.
 Practise correct posture and correct lifting and carrying techniques

-UNIT 9.1: Maintain the Health and Safety at the Workplace
+UNIT 9.1: Maintain Health And Safety Of Workplace

 - 1. Maintain workplace safety and respond to several threats - 2.
 Demonstrate correct posture for lifting and carrying heavy objects